The History of WKU

 The Division of Extended Learning and Outreach (DELO) launched in 2003.
 DELO is the outreach arm of the university, offering both credit and non-credit classes to students of all ages.
 The division partners with faculty and departments to offer convenient and flexible learning opportunities to students.
 The division works with businesses and organizations to provide customized training, plan special events, and develop degree programs that meet specific needs in the community.

-An administrative unit since 1994, University College was reorganized in 2009 as an academic unit; it now houses those units and programs formerly part of the Bowling Green Community College, and serves as the administrative home of WKU's regional campus programs.
+An administrative unit since 1994, University College was reorganized in 2009 as an academic unit; it now houses those units and programs formerly part of the Bowling Green Community College.

 WKU has housed the Carol Martin Gatton Academy of Mathematics and Science in Kentucky since 2007.
 The mission is to offer a residential program for bright, highly motivated Kentucky high school students who have demonstrated interest in pursuing careers in science, technology, engineering, and mathematics.